Area Rule in Cambridge IGCSE Mathematics (0580/0607): Triangle Area with ½ab sin C Explained

 - Area = ½ab sin C, where a and b are two sides and C is the included angle between them.

-- The included angle is the angle between the two sides you are using — not either of the other angles.
+- The included angle is the angle between the two known sides — not either opposite angle.

 What is the Area Rule in Cambridge IGCSE Maths?